S1m0K1/todo-today-frontend/README.md

 # Todo Application - Frontend

-This is the front end of a Todo Application, built through the [Tech Returners](https://www.techreturners.com/) Your Journey Into Tech course, and BBC Step into Tech.
+This is the front end of a To-do Application, built through the [Tech Returners](https://www.techreturners.com/) Your Journey Into Tech course, and BBC Step into Tech.
 <br />

 A simple, visually compelling, usable to-do app: designed with simplicity in mind and as easy to use as a piece of paper.
 Type to-dos where you want them, move them around, then click to mark them  done.